 Are Mobile-Friendly And Responsive Designs The Same Thing?

-Websites with a responsive design adjust their setup fonts and content to look good on any screen size, be it desktop, tablet, or mobile.
+Websites with a responsive design adjust their setup fonts and content to look good on any screen size, whether desktop, tablet, or mobile.

-It includes dynamic content composed of optimised images spaced according to the device it is being accessed by.
+It includes dynamic content composed of optimised images spaced according to the device it is being accessed.

-This means that a responsive design website will look differently on a desktop, laptop, and smartphone.
+This means that a responsive design website will look different on a desktop, laptop, and smartphone.

 If you access the website through a desktop computer, you will see the entire website.
-Still, on a tablet or smartphone, the layout and images are optimised for the small screen.
+Still, the layout and images are optimised for the small screen on a tablet or smartphone.